The Non-Orientable Topology of Condorcet's Paradox: Proof of Theorem

-\begin{definition} Let $X$ and $Y$ be topological spaces.
-A continuous surjective map $p : X \to Y$ is called a \textbf{covering map} if for every point $y \in Y$ there exists an open neighbourhood $U \subseteq Y$ of $y$ such that $p^{-1}(U)$ is a disjoint union of open sets in $X$, each of which is mapped homeomorphically onto $U$ by $p$. \end{definition}
+\begin{Definition} Let $X$ and $Y$ be topological spaces.
+A continuous surjective map $p : X \to Y$ is called a \textbf{covering map} if, for every point $y \in Y$, there exists an open neighbourhood $U \subseteq Y$ of $y$ such that $p^{-1}(U)$ is a disjoint union of open sets in $X$, each mapped homeomorphically onto $U$ by $p$. \end{Definition}